emmajanedrews/base-template/_posts/2017-07-31-orlando-market-update.md

 Around this time last year, the number of homes for sale was 10,629.
 Since then, **that number has dipped to 9,141 homes.
 This is a 14% decrease in inventory, which is a huge drop**.&nbsp;

-For a market to be healthy it should have 6 months of inventory.
+For a market to be healthy it should have six months of inventory.
 But in today’s market, we have just 2.4 months.&nbsp;

-As a result, competition between buyers has led to a lot of multiple offer situations.
+As a result, competition among buyers has led to a lot of multiple offer situations.
 Also, homes are moving off the market more quickly than they were last year.

 {% include pullquote.html %}

 In June of 2016, homes spent an average of 62 days on market compared to today’s 55 days.&nbsp;

-This difference is much bigger than it seems, since we’re only speaking in terms of averages. **I’ve personally seem homes see between six to seven offers within just a week of being on the market**.
+This difference is much bigger than it seems, since we’re only speaking in terms of averages. **I’ve personally seen homes get between six to seven offers within just a week of being on the market**.

 In this hot market, we’d love to help you put together the best strategy to achieve your real estate goals.